-As part of our efforts to advance our programs through clinical development and execute on the strategic approach outlined in the section titled "Business - Our Strategy," Alector from time to time may execute partnerships with other biopharmaceutical companies.
-To date we have two active licensing, co-commercialization, or co-development agreements for certain programs in our pipeline.
+As part of our efforts to advance our programs through clinical development and execute on the strategic approach outlined in the section titled "Business - Our Strategy," we may from time to time execute partnerships with other biopharmaceutical companies.
+To date we have had three licensing, co-commercialization, or co-development agreements for certain programs in our pipeline, one of which is currently active.